AdnanSattar/llm-token-gating/README.md

 A FastAPI service implementing **token-gated LLM execution** using LangGraph.
 This system enforces predictable cost envelopes across planning, retrieval, generation, and quality assessment phases.

+For the conceptual deep-dive, see the accompanying article: [LLM Cost Optimization and Token Gating](https://medium.com/@adnansattar09/llm-cost-optimization-and-token-gating).

 ## Architecture

 ```